- AT THE POETRY CENTER

 A total of $50,000 in scholarship awards and school stipends are awarded at the Poetry Out Loud National Finals, with a $20,000 college scholarship award for the National Champion.

-Online registration will open August 6th.
-The deadline for teachers to register their schools is November 2nd.
+Online registration will open August 12th for 2013-2014.
+The deadline for teachers to register their schools is October 18th.

 Thinking of adding Poetry Out Loud to your curriculum?
 Click here to see the additional resources and support the Poetry Center offers.